SatuSattr/flowsense-standalone/README.md

 - Real-time donation polling from backend
 - Automatically handles authorization and updates
 - Sends donation data directly to your Minecraft server
-- Custom logging with `loggx` and message sending via `sendMessage`

 ## 📜 Commands